Gautham005/Blockchain/README.md

 ### Blockchain_model
-Built a basic working Blockchain model using python
+Built a simple Blockchain model using python